The Right Team… The Right Credentials

 Dennis Hoyt, C.P.A.

-An accomplished financial manager, Dennis Hoyt has developed extensive experience through his many consulting engagements, in addition to his previous background in public accounting, and with middle-market companies.
-Hoyt brings excellent analytical, project management, and problem-solving skills to the firm’s clients.
+An accomplished financial manager with over 35 years of financial experience, Dennis Hoyt has developed extensive experience through his many consulting engagements, in addition to his previous background in public accounting and with private industry, with small and middle-market companies.
+Hoyt brings excellent analytical, project management and problem-solving skills to the firm’s clients.
 He has worked on engagements in all phases of the business cycle: growth, profitable times, transition, and crisis.

-His experience includes assisting clients with numerous financings, development of financial projections and budgets, monitoring of cashflows, evaluating working capital needs, and developing cash forecasts.
-He also aides clients by increasing available cash through balance sheet management, improving product margins and reducing overhead expenses, and identifying and eliminating unprofitable operations.
-Hoyt’s industry experience includes the service, retail, and manufacturing industries.
+His experience includes assisting clients with numerous financings, including development of financial statements, projections and budgets, managing cashflows, evaluating working capital needs, and developing short and long-term cash forecasts.
+He also aids clients by increasing available cash through balance sheet management, improving product margins and reducing overhead expenses, and in identifying and eliminating unprofitable operations.
+Hoyt’s industry experience includes the manufacturing, service, retail, financial, grocery, and restaurant industries.

 Hoyt is a Certified Public Accountant and a member of the Michigan Association of Certified Public Accountants, the American Institute of Certified Public Accountants, and the Association of Financial Professionals.